 What to Expect

-Manila NAIA is a large, and often frustrating, airport.
+Manila Airport (code: MNL) is a large, and often frustrating, airport.
 It consists of 4 terminals (T1, T2, T3 and T4), which are allegedly connected by shuttle bus.
 However, many travelers report that this bus is often unoperational, forcing you to take a taxi at an inflated price.
 T3 is the largest and newest terminal, and T1 has had some recent renovations.
 Combined, they handle most of the major airlines.

 While travelers do report slight improvements at NAIA from year to year, you can still expect to wait in numerous long lines as you make your way to your flight.
 The airport does have a number of shops and restaurants; however, many are cash only, requiring you to find an ATM inside the airport.
 The airport reputedly offers free WiFi, but many report issues when they actually try to connect.
 For those looking for added comfort, there are first class lounges, some of which have showers, that economy class passengers can pay to access.
-See Airport Lounges in the airport guide below for locations and access information.
+See Airport Lounges in the guide below for locations and access information.

-Past travellers do not recommend others sleep at Manila NAIA unless they absolutely have to.
+Past travellers do not recommend others sleep at Manila Airport unless they absolutely have to.
 While there are a number of chairs without armrests, most of the seating is made of metal.
 Terminal temperatures also seem to fluctuate between extremes, making it difficult to know whether you’ll need more layers – or less.
 If you must sleep here, T3 is apparently more comfortable than the others.
 One traveller also reports finding an unmarked lounge on the ground floor of Terminal 2, where they have leather loveseats and reclining chairs.
 However, be sure to pay attention to signage, as there are some areas in the airport that prohibit sleeping and penalize the weary with hefty “fines”.
-Explore our guide to sleeping in Manila Airport or read some traveller reviews for more tips.
+Explore our guide to sleeping in Manila Airport or read some traveller airport reviews for more tips.
 If you would prefer to sleep in comfort and privacy, there are sleep rooms in Terminals 1 and 3, and several other nearby hotels connected by shuttles.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below.

 Good to Know